itstrangvu/trangs/content/notes/how-this-blog-runs.md

 - **Content first** – The words should shine, not be buried under distractions.

-This blog is a work in progress, and that's part of the fun.
+This blog is a work in progress, and that’s part of the fun.

 ### The process

 1. Create notes in Notion

-1. Generate the notes
+1. Generate the blog

 1. Push to a Git repository